-The remedy to be applied to the public sector pension schemes is still to be determined.
-The accounting figures for 2020 therefore continue to reflect the potential costs on an approximate basis following on from the exercise undertaken last year.
+The accounting figures for 2021 therefore continue to reflect the potential costs on an approximate basis following on from the exercise undertaken in 2018/19.
 More detail regarding the McCloud and GMP issues is provided in note 27.

-The police officer pension scheme liability is £2,208m with the balance relating to the Local Government Pension Scheme (LGPS).
+The police officer pension scheme liability is £2,573m with the balance relating to the Local Government Pension Scheme (LGPS).